sanchezcarlosjr/dotfiles/README.md

 bash <(curl -s https://raw.githubusercontent.com/sanchezcarlosjr/dotly/HEAD/restorer)
 ```

-You need to know your GitHub username, repository and install ssh key if your repository is private.
+You need to know your GitHub username and repository, and install the SSH key if your repository is private.

-It also supports other git repos, but you need to know your git repository url.
+It also supports other git repos, but you must know your git repository URL.

 ## Restore your Dotfiles with Docker